 Benign paroxysmal positional vertigo (BPPV) is the most common cause of relapsing otogenic vertigo.
-It affects people increasingly as they age and can severely affect balance in the elderly, leading to potentially injurious falls.
+It affects people increasingly as they age and can severely affect balance in older adults, leading to potentially injurious falls.

-The condition is thought to be caused by displacement of otoconial crystals (Ca carbonate crystals normally embedded in the saccule and utricle).
+BPPV is thought to be caused by displacement of otoconial crystals (calcium carbonate crystals normally embedded in the saccule and utricle).
 This displaced material stimulates hair cells most commonly in the posterior semicircular canal (and rarely in the superior semicircular canal), creating the illusion of motion.
 Etiologic factors include

 Vertigo is triggered when the patient’s head moves (eg, when rolling over in bed or bending over to pick up something).
 Acute paroxysms of vertigo last only a few seconds to minutes; episodes tend to peak in the morning and abate throughout the day.
 Nausea and vomiting may occur, but hearing loss and tinnitus do not.

-The diagnosis of benign positional vertigo is based on characteristic symptoms, on nystagmus as determined by the Dix-Hallpike maneuver (a provocative test for positional nystagmus), and on absence of other abnormalities on neurologic examination.
+The diagnosis of BPPV is based on characteristic symptoms, nystagmus Nystagmus Nystagmus is a rhythmic movement of the eyes that can have various causes.
+Vestibular disorders can result in nystagmus because the vestibular system and the oculomotor nuclei are interconnected... read more elicited by the Dix-Hallpike maneuver (a provocative test for positional nystagmus), and on absence of other abnormalities on neurologic examination.
 Such patients require no further testing.